File 2019 Rent Registrations Online by July 31

 The online system allows you to print tenant forms for distribution, certified rent rolls, and owner receipts.
 The system can be found at www.nyshcr.org/Apps/RentReg/ and questions regarding the system can be answered by the DHCR’s Processing Services Unit at email@example.com or by telephone at (718) 739-6400.

-During the registration process, the information asked for on the forms is for rents, tenancy, and services in effect on April 1, 2017.
-Review the following steps to avoid time-consuming errors in the registration process:
+During the registration process, the information asked for on the forms is for rents, tenancy, and services in effect on April 1, 2019.
+Review the following steps to avoid time-consuming errors in the registration process.

-Know which apartments are covered.
-You must submit information during the 2017 apartment registration process for each rent-stabilized apartment that you owned on April 1, 2017.
+You must submit information during the 2019 apartment registration process for each rent-stabilized apartment that you owned on April 1, 2019.
 If you bought a building after that date and the prior owner didn’t file a registration for that apartment, you must do so.
 This includes co-op or condo apartments occupied by rent-stabilized, non-purchasing tenants.

-To fulfill summary information requirements on the online system, once you select the Registration Year from the drop down, a list of buildings that were previously registered using your assigned provider code will be displayed.
+To fulfill summary information requirements on the online system, once you select the Registration Year from the drop-down menu, a list of buildings that were previously registered using your assigned provider code will be displayed.
 If you’re a new provider, you’ll need to add all of the appropriate buildings that you’re required to register.